Brighouse Work Injury Claim

 After the accident Mr B was taken to Huddersfield Royal Infirmary but was transferred to Bradford Royal infirmary and remained there for a number of days.
 The accident meant he was off work due to a fracture to the right little finger as he is a right hand dominant and was given a further 4 weeks sick note.
 My B was unable to attend the gym for several months and ended up with a T- shaped scar over this finger.

-Our dedicated team at Grieves Solicitors were able to obtain an early admission of fault from Mr B’s employers and as our client experienced both personal injury and financial losses, we helped Mr B obtain Just over £10,000 in compensation which he was very pleased with.
+Our dedicated team at Grieves Solicitors were able to obtain an early admission of fault from Mr B’s employers and as our client experienced both personal injury and financial losses, we helped Mr B obtain Just over £10,000 in compensation for his Work Injury Claim, which he was very pleased with.
 Mr B was very happy with the service he received from Grieves Solicitors and indicated that his overall experience with Grieves Solicitors was excellent.